Atiba Harris: International

 Harris has played for the Saint Kitts and Nevis national team since 2003 and served as team captain.
 He played in five of St. Kitts' 2006 FIFA World Cup qualifying games, and in its 2010 FIFA World Cup qualifying game against Belize on 6 February 2008.

 Post-playing career

 In May 2021, following his retirement from playing, Harris declared his candidacy for president of the St. Kitts and Nevis Football Association, which he won on 29 August.

+Under his leadership, the Saint Kitts and Nevis men's national team has qualified for its country’s first major tournament when they qualified for the 2023 Concacaf Gold Cup in the United States.
+He was re-elect as President of the SKNFA on 12 January 2025 to serve a second term from 2025 to 2029.